thomaswilburn/itc298-materials/functional/readme.rst

     doubleAsync(2, function(err, result) {
       console.log(result);
     });

+In order to get the result of an asynchronous operation, we must pass in a function to be called once the process is complete.
+We can't simply set an item equal to the return value, because (at the time that the function is called) there is no return value, because we're still waiting!
+A callback lets us be notified when the result is actually available, sometime after the original call has completed.

 Now, what if we want to double each item in an array, but using our asynchronous function?
 This won't work::